Floplosion05/Shelly/README.md

 # Shelly
-Stuff based around the beautifll small electronic devices from Allterco
+Stuff based around the beautifull small electronic devices from Allterco

 ### [Auto-Restrict-Login](Shelly/Secure.py)
 This Script queries trough a given number of ips or mdns names and restricts the http login with a given username and password